 Admission with consent of the instructor.
 Limited to 12 students.
 Omitted 2016-17.
 Professor Saxton.2019-20: Not offered

 [US/p] This course examines the revolutionary period through the lives of ordinary, poor, and marginalized children, women, and men including Native Americans, people of African descent who were enslaved, bound, and free, and indentured servants, laborers, and skilled artisans who emigrated from Europe.
 We will ask the following questions: What were the everyday conditions of workers?
 How were ideals of "liberty" and "freedom" conceptualized?
 How did enslaved African Americans experience this era?
 What were the prospects for women's educational and political advancement, both before and after the war?
 Was there in fact anything revolutionary about the American Revolution?
 The main course texts are social and cultural histories of the period as well as primary sources such as newspapers, novels, memoirs, broadsides, and political manifestos.
 Central topics covered include maritime culture, urban poverty, women's work, colonialism, immigration, slavery, education, and politics.
 The course includes two field trips to regional historic sites.
 Students will conduct original research in local archives.
 One class meeting per week.Limited to 25 students.
 Spring semester.
-Professor Manion.2019-20: Offered in Spring 2020
+Professor Manion.2019-20: Not offered

 This course will afford students the opportunity to experience the process of national security policy-making through role-play and intensive interaction mediated by visitors with extensive White House experience and direct involvement in significant strategic decisions.
 The first part of the course will explore the national security decision-making process instituted under the National Security Act of 1947, its subsequent evolution, and the varied roles that national security advisors have played.
 The second part will focus on specific challenges that would trigger National Security Council meetings at various levels in the “real world,” ranging from acute crises to chronic problems that might create a crisis in some plausible future.
 Over the course of the seminar, students will rotate through the different roles, so that each participant will come to grips with the full range of factors that shape policymakers’ choices and, ultimately, national security policy.
 One class meeting per week.Limited to 18 students.
 Not open to first-year students.
 Spring semester.
 John J. McCloy Visiting Professor Simon.2019-20: Not offered